arnav-n/WordleSolver/README.md

 # Wordle Solver
 Intended to solve the Wordle puzzle game from the New York Times.
 Continually suggests the optimal word that matches the current pattern until answer is found.
-Optimal word is calculated using a custom scoring algorithm taking into account number unique vowels and rarity of the letters in the word.
+Optimal word is calculated using a custom scoring algorithm taking into account the general commonness of letters in the word, weighted towards words with a higher number of unique letters and vowels.